nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_PERMANENT_STATE.md

 }
 ```

-If you test your button now (after updating the `SubmissionButton.js` file to import and call this function), you should see your transient state object logged to the console.
+**Time to test.** Update your `SubmissionButton.js` file to import and call this function on the button click.
+If you test your button now, you should see your transient state object logged to the console.
 This confirms that we have access to the data we want to save.

 ### Creating the POST Request Options